strands-project/strands_perception_people/detector_msg_to_pose_array/README.md

 ### to_pose_array
 Small node that takes in an arbitrary message from a topic and extracts a pose according to a given identifier.
 The found poses are published as a geometry_msgs/PoseArray.
 The node is used to transform the output of any people detector to a pose array for the people_tracker.
 The node is configured using the detectors.yaml in the config directory:

+**The following example shows the usage for the leg_detector which is not released for indigo yet and therefore only serves as an example**

 ```
 to_pose_array:
     detectors:                                  # Add detectors under this namespace